microsoft/pxt-adafruit/docs/getting-started.md

 ### Happy face

 There are three blocks in the editor (the area to the left).
-They should look like this:
+Arrange them to look like this:

 ```blocks
 basic.forever(() => {